-- a.
-An Agency shall not provide service to Intended Parents unless they demonstrate a need for surrogacy associated with a disease, condition or status characterized by: - i. the failure to establish a pregnancy or to carry a pregnancy to live birth after regular, unprotected sexual intercourse; - ii. a person's inability to reproduce either as a single individual or with their partner without medical intervention; or - iii. a licensed physician's or mental health professional's findings based on a patient's medical, psychological, sexual, and reproductive history, age, physical findings and/or diagnostic testing. - b.
-An Agency shall collect from Intended Parents their gender identity and sexual orientation and marital status. - c.
-An Agency shall collect from Intended Parents any HIPAA-protected health conditions (e.g., HIV+, Hepatitis, sexually transmitted diseases) they may have, and the Agency must disclose such conditions to a Surrogate for the

-- Intended Parent contributing genetic material before Matching, with written permission of the Intended Parents. - d.
-An Agency shall obtain a comprehensive background check on Intended Parents (including civil, criminal, DMV). - e.
+- h.
+An Agency shall disclose to a surrogate prior to matching whether or not the Intended Parents have a need for surrogacy associated with a disease, condition or status characterized by: - i. the failure to establish a pregnancy or to carry a pregnancy to live birth after regular, unprotected sexual intercourse; - ii. a person's inability to reproduce either as a single individual or with their partner without medical intervention; or - iii. a licensed physician's or mental health professional's findings based on a patient's medical, psychological, sexual, and reproductive history, age, physical findings and/or diagnostic testing. - i.
+An Agency shall collect from Intended Parents their gender identity and sexual orientation and marital status. - j.
+An Agency shall collect from Intended Parents any HIPAA-protected health conditions (e.g., HIV+, Hepatitis, sexually transmitted diseases) they may have, and the Agency must disclose such conditions to a Surrogate for the Intended Parent contributing genetic material before Matching, with written permission of the Intended Parents. - k.
+An Agency shall obtain a comprehensive background check on Intended Parents (including civil, criminal, DMV). - c.
 An Agency shall require Intended Parents to undergo or have undergone a psychoeducational mental health consultation.